inBeat/inbeat-website/content/top-influencers/instagram/food/japan/kyoto/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Kyoto In 2023
+title: Top 10 Food Instagram Influencers In Kyoto In 2024
 description: >-
-  Find top food Instagram influencers in Kyoto in 2023.
-Most popular hashtags: #kyoto #japan #ig #tokyo.
+  Find top food Instagram influencers in Kyoto in 2024.
+Most popular hashtags: #kyoto #japan #tokyo #ig.
 platform: Instagram
-hits: 20
+hits: 23
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: Identify the best Instagram influencers on inBeat.
-text_bottom: Our database aggregates 20 Instagram influencers like this in Kyoto, Japan for you to collaborate.
+text_bottom: Our search engine has 23 Instagram influencers like this in Kyoto, Japan for you to connect with.
 profiles:
   - username: "stefatty_"
     fullname: >-